 This blockage stops blood from flowing into a part of the lung.
 This causes the affected section of the lung to die through lack of oxygen.

-Rarely, a pulmonary embolism can result from an embolus that is formed from fat droplets, amniotic fluid, or some other particle that enters the bloodstream.
+Rarely, a pulmonary embolism can result from an embolus that is formed from fat droplets,

 To reach a diagnosis, the doctor will look at the patient’s history and consider whether an embolism is likely.
 They will carry out a physical examination.
 Diagnosis can be challenging because other conditions have similar symptoms.